AdobeDocs/contributor.en/help/writing-essentials/markdown.md

 1. Choose **&lbrack;!UICONTROL File&rbrack; > &lbrack;!UICONTROL Print&rbrack; > &lbrack;!UICONTROL Print All&rbrack;** to print all the files on your server.
 1. The &lbrack;!UICONTROL Processing Rules&rbrack; dialog box appears.
 ```
+-->

 >[!NOTE]
 >
->Of the three tagging options, this is the most crucial to deliver high quality and is mandatory.
+>Of the two tagging options, this is the most crucial to deliver high quality and is mandatory.

 **`[!DNL]`**